melihorhanyilmaz/Project/README.md

                       GO TO THE DETAILS OF OUR PROJECT NOW

-What can YOU do with our ATM program?
+What can you do with our ATM program?

 -You can login to the system as admin or customer